eslint/archive-website/docs/1.0.0/rules/one-var.md

         "const": "never" // Exactly one declarator per const declaration per block }]

-    // Configure uninitialized and initialized seperately.
+    // Configure uninitialized and initialized separately.
 Defaults to "always" if key not present.
     "one-var": [2, {
         "uninitialized": "always", // Exactly one declaration for uninitialized variables per function (var) or block (let or const)
         "initialized": "never" // Exactly one declarator per initialized variable declaration per function (var) or block (let or const)